kristjano/macOS-setup/README.md

     ./Homebrew

 ## Brewfile
 A bundle for Homebrew containing all the essential packages for the terminal shell.
+The Homebrew shell script takes care of installing the packages.
+If you need to install them again or update run the following in this directory:

     brew bundle